Aspherical manifolds with boundary: The Borel Conjecture for compact aspherical manifolds with boundary

 There is a version for open aspherical manifolds involving homotopy equivalences outside a compact set.
 This can be studied via surgery theory and may be universally true.
 However we will not pursue this.

-The Borel Uniqueness Conjecture does not hold in general in the smooth category.
+The Borel Conjecture does not hold in general in the smooth category.
 Indeed if $\Sigma^7$ is an exotic 7-sphere then $T^7 \# \Sigma^7$ is homeomorphic, hence homotopy equivalence to $T^7$, but they are not diffeomorphic.
 But dimension 4 is still a mystery.
-For example, it is not known if there are smooth closed aspherical 4-manifolds which are homotopy equivalent, but not diffeomorphic.
+Only recently \cite{DHHRS} constructed closed 4-smooth manifolds which are homotopy equivalent (in fact homeomorphic) which are not diffeomorphic.
+But the case of the 4-torus is still open.

 One could (falsely) conjecture that $\cS(M, \partial M) = *$ for $M$ compact aspherical, i.e. that any homotopy equivalence of compact manifold pairs $h : (W, \partial W) \to (M, \partial M)$ is homotopic to a homeomorphism.
 But it is an exercise in the surgery exact sequence to see that for any $k \geq 2$, there is a compact manifold $W$ homotopy equivalent to $T^k \times D^3$ whose boundary is homotopy equivalent to $T^k \times S^2$, but which is not itself homeomorphic to $T^k\times{D^3}$.
 (Hint: the relative $L$-theory is zero but the relative normal invariants are not.)